Cyndowow/todo-list/README.md

 Simple Todo-List using HTML, JavaScript and CSS

-Missing functionality for now: daily and weekly tasks
+Missing functionality for now: weekly tasks